UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 ## Overview

-You can use the vCloud API to retrieve current or historic utilisation metrics for a virtual machine (VM).
+You can use the Cloud Director API to retrieve current or historic utilisation metrics for a virtual machine (VM).
 You can retrieve the following utilisation metrics:

 - Average CPU usage (%)